AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 List of products:

-Use the helper function “each” to create the list of products.
+Use the helper function "each" to create the list of products.
 This is what your code should look like:

 ```javascript
 {{#each context.journey.events.1911672547.productListItems as|product|}}